Why Jesse Williams Thinks It's "Very Likely" that Jackson Could Return to Grey's Anatomy - E! Online

 "Don't want to get sniped in here," he continued, looking off-camera, "But I think it's very likely that they'll be a way that Jackson will emerge one way or another."
 We're in need of resuscitation!

-While speaking with E! about his partnership with Kidde to help launch fire safety campaign Cause For Alarm, Williams added that he's "spent some time" with the new class of Grey's Anatomy interns, and that the experience of working with them was nostalgic as a former Grey's intern himself.
+Williams added that he's "spent some time" with the new class of Grey's Anatomy interns, and that the experience of working with them was nostalgic as a former Grey's intern himself.

 "It reminded me of when I came in in a crop of four residents that had to learn the ropes," he said.
 "They were kinda fumbling and figuring it out—both as actors and as characters, figuring out their role in this big, intimidating space.
 So it was really great to work with them.
 They're all talented and offer something different."